pabstma/cardano-accointing-exporter/README.md

 # Cardano Accointing Exporter

-Note: This software is a private project and comes without any warranty.
-Use it at your own risk!
+This software is provided "as is" without any warranty or liability.
+Use it at your own risk.

-## What is this for?
-This script was specifically made to create an importable history for accointing.com for your Cardano wallets.
-It uses the api provided by blockfrost.io to get the needed data from the blockchain without the need to run a node and the toolchain needed to parse it.

-## How does it work?
-The script parses every file in the wallets/ subdirectory with the ending .wallet It is expected that a .wallet file contains exactly one address per line or exactly one stake key.
+## Purpose

+The purpose of this program is to recreate the transaction history of your Cardano wallets.
+It uses APIs from [blockfrost.io](https://blockfrost.io/) and [koios.rest](https://www.koios.rest/) to gather data from the Cardano blockchain without the need for running a node or toolchain.
+Price information is provided by [coingecko](https://www.coingecko.com/en/api).
+It initially supported the use of an exporter for the [accointing](https://www.accointing.com/) crypto portfolio tracker and crypto tax software, but also provides a generic exporter and the ability to write custom exporters for your desired data format.

+## Functionality

+The program reads every file with a '.wallet' extension in the 'wallets/' subdirectory and recreates the transaction history of each wallet using the specified exporter.
+It outputs two files for each '.wallet' file: a '.csv' and a '.xlsx' file.
+For example, using the accointing exporter, the '.xlsx' file can be directly imported into accointing.

+## Usage

-0. Make sure you that python3 and virtualenv is installed
+1. Ensure that python3 and virtualenv are installed
-1. Create a free account at https://blockfrost.io/ and find your project id.
+2. Create a free account on [blockfrost.io](https://blockfrost.io/) and find your project ID
-2. Put your project id into the PROJECT_ID variable in the config.py
+3. Put your project ID in either a 'project.id' file in the root directory or the 'PROJECT_ID' variable in 'config.py'
-3. Create a wallets/ subdirectory in the scripts root directory
+4. Create a 'wallets/' subdirectory in the script's root directory
-4. Create a .wallet file for every wallet in the wallets/ subdirectory as described above
+5. Create a '.wallet' file for each wallet in the 'wallets/' subdirectory, as described above
-5. Create a virtual environment 'virtualenv venv' and source it 'source venv/bin/activate'
+6. Create a virtual environment with 'virtualenv venv' and activate it with 'source venv/bin/activate'
-6. Install the dependencies 'pip install -r requirements.txt'
+7. Install dependencies with 'pip install -r requirements.txt'
+8. Check the help section with 'python3 cardano-accointing-exporter.py -h'
-7. Run the script 'python3 cardano-accointing-exporter.py'
+9. Run the program with desired settings

-It will output two files for every found .wallet file: a .csv and a .xlsx file The xlsx file can be directly imported into accointing.

-This script also caches already requested data.
-Thus reducing the api calls to blockfrost significantly.
-At the first execution the script may take its time.
-But it should be much faster in subsequent runs.
-Data that does not change e.g. old blocks or transactions are cached indefinitely.
-Data that frequently changes expires in the cache after a configurable amount of time.
-The default expiry for an accounts reward history is 5 days and for the transactions of an address 24 hours.
-Thus, no new rewards or transactions will be recognized within these 5 days or 24 hours caching period.
-You can always adjust those caching times to your needs in the config.py file.
+## Notes

+The program uses a multi-stage cache approach with in-memory and on-disk caching for API requests, reducing API calls and improving performance.
+On first execution, the script may take some time, but subsequent runs will be faster.
+Cached data, such as old blocks or transactions, is stored indefinitely, while frequently changing data expires after a configurable amount of time.
+You can adjust the caching times in 'config.py' to meet your needs.
+When recreating the transaction history for many wallets with large amounts of transactions (50k+), the in-memory cache may consume several GB of memory.
+To avoid memory issues, either run the calculation on fewer wallets at once or set a 'cache_limit' in 'config.py' to limit memory consumption.